 A federal drug conspiracy is simply an agreement between two or more people to violate a federal drug law.
 Federal prosecutors commonly use 21 U.S.C. § 846 to charge individuals with conspiring to violate America’s drug laws.
 For example, if two people agreed to grow and sell marijuana, they could be charged with conspiring to manufacture marijuana.
 A conspiracy charge is different from a substantive charge which usually focuses on a single bad act (e.g., selling a certain quantity of marijuana on a specific date and to a specific person).

 Federal prosecutors like to charge individuals with conspiracy for a couple of reasons.
 First, it allows prosecutors to cast a very wide net and charge people who were only minimally involved in a drug case.
 This means that individuals who are wholly innocent or only had very limited knowledge of the drug operation could face federal drug conspiracy charges.
+If you find yourself in this situation, a skilled money laundering lawyer can provide the necessary defense to protect your rights and ensure that you are not unjustly implicated in criminal activities.

 Second, federal prosecutors file conspiracy charges as a way to increase the quantity of drugs attributed to an individual.
 In a federal drug case, the length of an individual’s sentence is often tied to the quantity of drugs involved.
 By filing conspiracy charges against an individual, a federal prosecutor can often increase the amount of drugs assigned to an individual by holding the individual responsible for drugs attributed to other people in the conspiracy.

 Federal drug cases often carry severe mandatory minimum sentences, and in most cases, the severity of the sentence is directly tied to the type and quantity of the drug.
-Below are the mandatory minimum sentences for first time offenders as it relates to marijuana, methamphetamine, and cocaine.
+Below are the mandatory minimum sentences for first-time offenders as it relates to marijuana, methamphetamine, and cocaine.

 Defending against federal drug charges involves attacking the Government’s case in two different ways.
 The first is to challenge the legality of the evidence by filing motions to suppress the evidence.
 If successful, a motion to suppress can cause the Government to dismiss its entire case.